massCodeIO/documentation/docs/essentials/assistant.md

 # Tray Assistant

-> This feature available only on macOS.
+> The tray assistant is only available on MacOS.

-massCode assistant lives in the tray and gives you the ability to always have quick access to your snippets using the search.
-The snippet you selected will be copied to the clipboard.
+The tray assistant lives in your tray (obviously) and gives you the ability to always have quick access to your snippets using the search function.
+The snippet you select will be copied to the clipboard.

-## Show Assistant
+## Using the Assistant

-Follow one of the following steps:
+To use the assistant, follow the steps below:

 - Click on the tray icon
 - Press <kbd>Option+S</kbd>